isoc-jp/bylaws/bylaws.md

 7. Officers will be elected by a plurality of votes cast.

-8. Two scrutineers must be chosen from valid voters except officer candidates by the members presenting at a general meeting.
+8. Two scrutineers must be chosen from valid voters except officer candidates by the members presenting(including electronic participation) at a general meeting.
 The scrutineer is responsible for overseeing the actual vote-counting work and overseeing an announcement of the voting result.

-9. Amendments to the bylaws or elections of officers may be taken by electronic vote in parallel with voting at a general meeting.
+9. Amendments to the bylaws, elections of officers or exclusion of the member may be taken by electronic vote in parallel with voting at a general meeting.
 A Vote Administrator ("VA") shall be chosen from uncontested officers by a resolution of the Executive Council.
 The VA is responsible for posting a call for a vote to the member email list, along with a time limit, not less than 7 days, during which electronic votes will be accepted.
 Any vote after the time limit has passed shall be treated as an invalid ballot.
 The VA is responsible for tracking the vote and creating a report of the electronic voting result after the time limit has passed.
-Any electronic vote that is deemed to pass by the VA has no binding force until it is confirmed by scrutineers with written signatures.
+Any electronic vote that is deemed to pass by the VA has no binding force until it is confirmed by scrutineers with written or digital signatures.
 Voting rights can be exercised either by an electronic vote or an on-site vote.
 Actual electronic voting procedure shall be determined by a resolution of the Executive Council.

 ## Article XIII. - Dissolution of the Chapter
 1. Dissolution of the Chapter by consent of the members shall consist of unanimous agreement of all its officers together with a majority vote at a meeting which has been publicized in advance to all members of the Chapter for the purpose of taking this vote.